Lodek/lua-resty-core/lib/ngx/ssl.md

 [set_priv_key](#set_priv_key).

 This function behaves similarly to Nginx's `ssl_certificate_key` directive when the argument contains `engine:` as a prefix.
-Note that target engine should be previously initialized using Nginx's `ssl_engine` directive.
+Note that the `engine_id` should have been previously initialized by Nginx's `ssl_engine` directive.

 In case of failures, returns `nil` and a string describing the error.